Sophia Parnok: Last loves

 Parnok's last great love was the Georgian physicist, Nina Vedeneyeva.
 The two may have met as early as 1927, through Tsuberbiller, a colleague of Vedeneyeva.
 Vedeneyeva's son, Yevgeny, was living in exile at that time and Tsuberbiller, who had written a textbook used for decades in the high schools of Russia, helped her obtain books for him to maintain his studies.
 In January 1932, the relationship turned to romance, despite the facts that Parnok was still living with Tsuberbiller and Yevgeny disapproved of the relationship.
 As had happened before, her lover became her muse, inspiring her to write two cycles of poems, Ursa Major and Useless Goods.
 The frantic pace of her writing foretold the exhaustion she would suffer, which hastened her death, but Parnok was aware of the consequences.
 The references between these last two cycles and Parnok's adolescent poetry, make it clear that she had always known what she wanted to say, but until she reached her maturity, she did not know how to express her words.
 Their emotional bond, which accelerated after a trip to Vedeneyeva's summer cottage in Kashin in April, was destined to remain hidden from most of Vedeneyeva's family and friends.
 To keep up appearance of a mere friendship, they spent their summers apart.

 Cutting herself off from all activities other than her work, her love and her immediate family, Parnok's poetry became paramount and with help from Tsuberbiller and Vedeneyeva she stopped translation work.
 By winter 1932, her body had become swollen with edema, signalling that her Graves' disease had affected her heart.
 For the next six months, Parnok was mostly bedridden and Vedeneyeva visited daily.
 In an attempt to improve Parnok's health, Tsuberbiller suggested that they summer in Karinskoye and despite the arduous trip, they arrived safely.
 Vedeneyeva vacationed separately in the Crimea.
-While they were apart the lovers were plagued with poor mail service, which acerbated Parnok's stress.
+While they were apart the lovers were plagued with poor mail service, which exacerbated Parnok's stress.
 On 31 July 1933, she penned her last complete poem, as a farewell to Vedeneyeva.